nihalchandra011/CS474_OOLE/README.md

 - Copy the github link of this repository.
 - When you first open the IntelliJ IDEA page, you see a screen with the  option 'Get from VCS'.
 Click on that to see a box where you can enter the Github URL.
 - Choose the directory where you want to load the project and click  on the 'Clone' button.
 - Voila!
-The porject is loaded into your IntelliJ.
+The project is loaded into your IntelliJ.
 You can now run the program and execute the test cases.

 **Set Operations**
 <br>In this language, the following operations have been implemented:<br>